ipfs/ipfs-docs/docs/how-to/move-ipfs-installation.md

 #### IPFS Desktop has an error

-Make sure to open the IPFS Desktop application at least once before attempting to migrate any IPFS repositories.
+Make sure to open the IPFS Desktop application at least once before attempting to move any IPFS repositories.
 The IPFS Desktop relies upon another directory called `.ipfs-desktop`.
 The migration sometimes fails if this folder does not exist.

 #### IPFS Desktop won't open